This content is excerpted from EyeNet’s MIPS 2023: A Primer and Reference; also see the Academy’s MIPS hub page.

 Report at least one outcome measure.
-A measure that is listed as an intermediate outcome measure or a patient-reported outcome measure would suffice.
+A measure that is listed as an intermediate outcome measure or a patient-reported outcome measure would count for this purpose.

 If no outcome measure is available, you must report another high-priority measure instead.
-Alternative high-priority quality measures include appropriate use, care coordination, efficiency, patient experience, patient safety, and opioid-related measures.
+Alternative high-priority quality measures include appropriate use, care coordination, efficiency, health equity, patient experience, patient safety, and opioid-related measures.

 Report at least six quality measures (including the one mentioned above).
 Your quality score will be based on your achievement points for up to six quality measures, plus your quality improvement percent score.

 What if you report on more than six quality measures?
 If you report on seven or more measures, CMS will determine which six of those measures will give you the highest number of measure achievement points based on your performance rates, with the caveat that one of them must be an outcome measure.

 Tip: When selecting your measures, look for measures where you are most likely to 1) satisfy the case minimum of 20 patients, 2) satisfy the 70%–data completeness criteria, and 3) achieve a high performance rate.
 Also be mindful of measures that have scoring limitations—such as score-stalling or a 7-point cap—or that don’t yet have a benchmark.